 We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and supervisory authorities in the event you have a complaint.

-Importantly, (i) where we use the term “client” we are referring to the entity in contract with us to use the dotmailer services; (ii) where we use the term “you” we are referring to visitors to our website www.dotmailer.com or www.dotdigitalgroup.com or clients using the dotmailer services; (iii) where we use the term “end-user” we are referring to a person contacted through your use of the dotmailer services, someone that you may contact in the future using the dotmailer services, or any individual whose information you provide to us in your use of the dotmailer service.
+Importantly, (i) where we use the term “client” we are referring to the entity in contract with us to use the Dotdigital services; (ii) where we use the term “you” we are referring to visitors to our website www.dotdigital.com or www.dotdigitalgroup.com or clients using the Dotdigital services; (iii) where we use the term “end-user” we are referring to individual users of a client, and; where we use the term “contact” we are referring to a person contacted through your use of the Dotdigital services, or any individual whose information you provide to us in your use of the Dotdigital service.

 This notice applies in addition to the Shareholder privacy notice.

-dotmailer (including dotmailer Limited (based in the UK), dotmailer, Inc. (based in the US) and dotmailer Pty Ltd (based in Australia)) collects, uses and is responsible for certain personal information about you.
+Dotdigital (including Dotdigital EMEA Limited (based in the UK), Dotdigital B.V. (based in the Netherlands), Dotdigital, Inc. (based in the US), Dotdigital SG Pte Ltd (based in Singapore) and Dotdigital APAC Pty Ltd (based in Australia)) collects, uses and is responsible for certain personal information about you.

-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+In the United Kingdom and across Europe, when we do so we are regulated under the Data Protection Act 2018 and General Data Protection Regulation and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

-In connection with personal data provided through your use of the dotmailer platform and other services that we provide, we are a ‘processor’ for the purposes of the General Data Protection Regulation.
+In connection with personal data provided through your use of Dotdigital and other services that we provide, we are a ‘processor’ for the purposes of the General Data Protection Regulation.

-We also obtain personal information from your use of the dotmailer platform.
-When you upload end-user data in the dotmailer platform, we may have access to the data and content of your messages.
-We receive information about how you use the dotmailer platform and store it in log files or other types of files associated to your account and link it to other information we hold about you.
-This information might include the date and date of any activity, your browser and IP address as well as actions you have taken within the dotmailer platform.
-This information helps us to improve the dotmailer platform for you for all users of the platform.
+We also obtain personal information from your use of Dotdigital.
+When you upload contact data in Dotdigital, we may have access to the data and content of your messages.
+We receive information about how you use Dotdigital and store it in log files or other types of files associated to your account and link it to other information we hold about you.
+This information might include the date and date of any activity, the browser and IP address as well as actions your end-users have taken within Dotdigital.
+This information helps us to improve Dotdigital for you for all users of the platform.

 We use and disclose personal information to:

-- Supply, improve and support the services we provide (this includes using the data you provide to use the dotmailer platform to contact end-users, aggregating information from your use of the platform or our website and sharing this with third parties to improve the services that we provide);
+- Supply, improve and support the services we provide (this includes using the data you provide to use Dotdigital to contact end-users, aggregating information from your use of the platform or our website and sharing this with third parties to improve the services that we provide);

 - Send you information and promotional content (you can amend your marketing preferences in our preference centre or stop receiving messages by unsubscribing);